HemanthKumar9969/AuthApiProject/README.md

 8: Send Request: Click the Send button.

-9: Expected Response:
-Status: 200 OK
-Response Body: A JSON object containing your JWT.
+9: Expected Response: Status: 200 OK, Response Body: A JSON object containing your JWT.
 It will look like {"token": "..."}.

 12: VERY IMPORTANT: Copy the entire token string (the very long string of characters) from the response body!
 You will use this token in all subsequent tests.